 Tax Implications for LLC Loans

-The IRS could consider your loan a taxable distribution.
-This could happen if the amount borrowed exceeds how much you contribute to your LLC.
+The IRS could consider your loan a taxable distribution if the amount borrowed exceeds how much you contribute to your LLC.
 In this case, the IRS could classify the distribution as a taxable gain.

 A loan to a member might also incur tax if the loan is canceled.
-The cancellation would become a distribution and taxable income to the borrower.
+The cancellation would become a distribution and taxable income for the borrower.

 If you borrow money from your LLC, you should pay interest on the loan every month or every quarter, much like you would on a commercial loan.
-The interest rate must be at least the federal rate the IRS charges for delinquent balances.
+The interest rate must be, at minimum, equal to the federal rate that the IRS charges.

 Business owners have many avenues for funding, and they should explore each option carefully.
-Business owners often borrow from their businesses.
-As long as the transaction is properly documented, you shouldn’t have any problems.
+A business owner borrowing from their own LLC is very common.
+As long as the transaction is properly documented and meets IRS requirements, you shouldn’t have any problems.
+However, if you don’t want to handle the record-keeping and prefer to go with reliable financing from an online lender, don’t overlook your options with National Funding.